k7f/ascesis/spec/parser-implementation.md

 is defined as an alias of the `Polynomial` nonterminal.
-If, instead, `NodeList` was implemented as a separate nonterminal with a narrower sublanguage than that of `Polynomial`, then the current grammar of _cesar_ couldn't be transformed directly into an LR parser.
+If, instead, `NodeList` was implemented as a separate nonterminal with a narrower sublanguage than that of `Polynomial`, then the current grammar of _Cesar_ couldn't be transformed directly into an LR parser.

 Therefore, an object of type `Polynomial` carries a flag indicating whether it is a monomial which was constructed from a syntactically